Darion Jones

 Scouting Report

-Darion Jones is a high-upside, two-way athlete from Omaha who projects as a versatile defensive back at the Power Four level.
-His combination of a well-proportioned frame, natural athleticism, and impactful playmaking ability on both sides of the ball makes him one of the top prospects in Nebraska for the 2026 cycle.
+Darion Jones is a high-upside defensive back prospect with a legitimate 4-star composite rating and a commitment to Iowa.
+His blend of length, verified track speed, and on-field production on both sides of the ball and special teams makes him one of the premier prospects in the Midwest for the 2026 cycle.

 Physical Profile